Crisis Intervention Team

 The Department puts the CIT training as one of its highest priorities because, unlike the criminal element the department encounters, persons in mental health crisis are typically suffering through no fault of their own and the department sees it as our responsibility to ensure that we begin the process of getting these persons the assistance they so desperately need.

-Special Response Team
+Strategic Response Team

-The West Plains Special Response Team was created in December of 2017 and consist of commissioned personnel from the West Plains Police Department.
-The West Plains Special Response Team is an “on-call” division that responds to multiple incidents to include barricaded subjects, search warrant execution, search and rescue, bomb threats, and planned events within the city where additional staffing is needed.
-The West Plains Special Response Team is also apart of the Region G All Hazards Team which consists of law enforcement, fire, and medical personnel that responds to hazardous incidents in the Region G area.
-The West Plains Special Response Team also includes members of the Crisis Negotiations Team and the K-9 Divisions.
-The team participates in multiple Driving While Intoxicated (DWI) saturations throughout the year where officers look for impaired drivers within the city limits of West Plains.
+The West Plains Strategic Response Team (SRT) was created in December of 2017 and consists of commissioned personnel from the West Plains Police Department.
+The West Plains Strategic Response Team is an āon-callā division that responds to a variety of incidents to include high risk situations, barricaded subjects, search warrant execution, search and rescue operations, bomb threats, and planned events within the city where additional staffing is needed.
+The West Plains Strategic Response Team also assists the Region G All Hazards Team which consists of law enforcement, fire, and medical personnel that responds to hazardous incidents in the Region G area.

 Forensic Evidence Team